 - Planning events, parties, conferences, and educational seminars

 - Managing social media for the organization

 Payscale.com states that the average public relations manager salary is $65,3054, but the BLS reports a much higher figure of $114,800 annually.
 California, New York, Washington DC, Illinois, and Massachusetts employ the largest numbers of these workers.
-The BLS predicts that demand for this job will grow at 10%5.
+The BLS predicts that this job’s demand will grow at 10%5.

 Director of Development (Fundraising)

 Fundraising directors develop and spearhead campaigns to garner donations for their establishment.
-They may pursue funds from grants, corporate sponsors, and research foundations, mainly working in the background to establish a structure for sustained fundraising.
+They may pursue funds from grants, corporate sponsors, and research foundations, mainly working in the background to establish a sustained fundraising structure.
 These workers may oversee the organization’s finances and business plans in conjunction with the board of directors.
 Other titles include:

 - Corporate Giving Director (Manager)